argonne-lcf/inference-endpoints/README.md

 ## 🚨 Troubleshooting

 - **Connection Timeout?**
-  - Regenerate your access token
   - Verify Argonne network access
   - Your job is queued as the cluster has too many pending jobs

+- **Permission Denied from Internal Policies**
+  - > Error: Permission denied from internal policies.
+This is likely due to a high-assurance timeout...
+  - Logout from your account by visiting [https://app.globus.org/logout](https://app.globus.org/logout)
+  - Regenerate your access token with `python inference_auth_token.py authenticate --force`

 ## 📞 Contact Us